 Peer-to-Peer programs have become a central feature of the recovery movement.
 Over the past several decades, there have been a growing number of programs, incorporating clients as peer specialists and educators.
 The shared lived experiences among peers and the ability to relate is a very powerful tool in the public treatment community.
 Peer support has proven to be a part of successful interventions by reducing hospitalizations, diminishing exacerbations of symptoms, as well as increasing treatment compliance and coping skills for persons with behavioral health conditions.
-Nicotine Anonymous is an example of a peer-to-peer support group.
+Forty-eight states have certification programs and include peers as part of their Medicaid behavioral health network.
+Learn more about the role peers can play in recovery treatment on the SAMHSA site